lynnfaraday/aresmush.com/_root/fs3/fs3.3/tweaking-fs3.md

 Don't add specialties for every skill or it gets silly.
 Reserve them for the ones that truly need some degree of oversight.
 On a BSG game it might be important to know whether your pilot knows Vipers, Raptors or both.
 On a modern game, does it really matter what kinds of planes they can fly?
 Probably not.

-If you want to limit specialties further, you can say that they can't buy a second specialty until their skill is at 4 (Professional) and can't buy a third one until their skill is at 6 (Expert).

 # Ability Point Limits

 One of the common criticisms of FS3 is that it encourages min/max-ing in chargen.
 In large part this is due to people not having enough points in chargen to make the character they want to make.
 So they have to shave points in chargen and buy them up later with XP.